whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 09 - Why Do People Obey Corrupt Leaders

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #13<br/>Choose what lessons you learn</div>
-</b><div class="rev-act-body">You have the power to choose what perspectives to learn from others, and which to ignore.
+</b><div class="rev-act-body">You have the power to choose which perspectives to learn from others, and which to ignore.
 Think back to your childhood, and reflect on the beliefs and attitudes you were taught, whether from capitalism, a religion, or anything else.
 Think of a helpful insight or wisdom that you would like to keep in your life, and think of something hurtful or superficial from that belief system that you do not want to keep.<br/><br/>I grew up as a Christian, and I was taught that Jesus Christ was a good role model.
-I kept this lesson, and I've learned much about bravery and generosity from him.
+I kept this lesson, and I've learned much about bravery, generosity, and fasting from him.
 I was also taught that I should be obedient to God and human authorities.
 But obeying corrupt authorities has never led to justice, so I cultivate integrity and bravery instead of obedience.</div></div>